ryanzhumich/sirnn/README.md

 # SIRNN

-This repo contains Theano implementations of the Speaker Interaction RNNs in the following paper:
+Theano implementations of the Speaker Interaction RNNs(SIRNN) in the following paper:

 [Addressee and Response Selection in Multi-Party Conversations with Speaker Interaction RNNs](https://arxiv.org/abs/1709.04005).